joinpursuit/Pursuit-Core-Web/full-stack-express/express-rest-show-create/README.md

 ## Intro

-So far, we've learn about the MVC pattern for organizing and maintaining our code.
-We're going to keep building our app.
+So far, we've learned a little about the MVC pattern for organizing and maintaining our code.
+We're going to keep building our app, with a very loose adaptation of this pattern.

+You may encounter other code libraries or frameworks like Ruby on Rails.
+Ruby on Rails follows a principle of convention over configuration - meaning if you follow the rules of RoR, things will work _automagically_.
+ExpressJS is about thinking about what your app needs and organizing it in a sensible way for what you have built.
+There is no one true way to organize an ExpressJS app, and you have to configure each step.
+Configuration gives you a lot more control of how to build your app.

+## RESTful Routes

 We are going to learn about RESTful routes - which is a pattern for naming our `routes` that will help us create an easy to use API.

-We'll also need to use `middleware` which is functionality that we want to apply to all our routes.
+We'll also need to use `middleware` which is functionality that we want to apply to either multiple or all our routes.

-Finally, we'll work on showing a view of a single bookmark and creating new one.
+Finally, we'll work on showing a view of a single bookmark and then creating new one.

 ### Organization of routes

 Imagine you are in charge of maintaining a website for a school.
-Your task is to create pages for all the cancellations/delays to to snow storms/inclement weather
+Your task is to create pages for all the cancellations/delays to to snow storms/inclement weather.

+**~5 Minute In-class activity**

 How would you create the routes?
+Here are some examples, think about the following details:

+- Are the routes stable, if the number of routes grow, is there a maintainable pattern to follow?
+- Are the routes organized in a way that make sense?
+- Are the routes as simple as possible?
+- Can you reorganize them in a (relatively) easy way?
+- Can both creators and users understand what is going on?

 - `/January-Events/20/2019/Snow`
 - `/Snowstorms/Cancellations/Tomorrow`